 write-copy-for-posters-copywriter-collective

-The general rule when writing copy for posters is “less is more”.
+The general rule when writing copy for posters is: “less is more”.

 The executions below demonstrate great (and some not so great) examples of the art.
 Occasionally, a poster will need a fair bit of copy especially for something like an event (e.g. a Bruce Springsteen gig – you need to give the what, where and when but you don’t really need to sell it beyond that).
 But generally a poster is something that’s got to be grasped in the blink of an eye so the copy has got to be short and sharp… or non-existent (thanks Apple).
-See what you think of these:
+Copywriter Collective have a number of professional copywriters that deliver the snappiest slogans for your brand.

 cake